lsst-dm/dmtn-094/index.rst

 they do not require complex certificate handling.

 Capabilities-based tokens allow issuance of tokens scoped accordingly to the services that a given application may require.
-A user may select only the capabilities needed for given use case, limiting access to sensitive information, such as `query history <#data-and-service-classifications>`__.
+A user may select only the capabilities needed for a given use case, limiting access to sensitive information, such as `query history <#data-and-service-classifications>`__.
 This is most important in lower trust environments, such as grid computing or shared university clusters.